VOICeVIO/VoiceTransplant/README.md

 This patch is not public available here.
 You may find it at somewhere else.

 ### Otomachi Una EX (音街ウナ)
-Otomachi Una EX, now avaliable on VOICEROID2.
+Otomachi Una Talk Ex, now avaliable on VOICEROID2.
 (It's not the VOICEROID2 Otomachi Una.)

 This patch is not public available here.
 You may find it at somewhere else.